matloff/fastStat/README.md

 normal distribution.
 Moreover, the large n, the more bell-shaped it would be.

 (Technically, the CLT is phrased only in terms of cumulative distribution functions, not probability density functions.
-But there is the *Local Limit Theorem* for density convergence, and in practice, the density functions converge too.)
+More on this below, but note that there is also the *Local Limit Theorem* for density convergence, and in practice, the density functions converge too.)

 Ah, so we're in business:  For any random variable w, the quantity